doc-ai/tensorio-ios/notebooks/README.md

 # TensorIO Notebooks

-These notebooks are used to produce the TensorFlow Lite models against which TensorIO integration tests are performed.
-The tests may be found in *TensorIOTFLiteModelIntegrationTests.mm*.
+These notebooks are used to produce the models against which TensorIO integration tests are performed.
+All backends must pass their respective integration tests for these models.
+The tests may be found in:

+- *Example/TensorIOTFLiteModelIntegrationTests.mm*
+- *TensorFlowExample/TensorIOTensorFlowModelIntegrationTests.mm*